Quick answer

 For Indian businesses without technical staff, the key criteria are:

-- Affordable pricing — per-workspace vs per-user
+- Affordable pricing — per-workspace, not per-user

 Step 2: Connect Your Data Sources